-To gain further quantitative understanding of the microscopic mechanisms for dissipation, and enable rigorous comparison with experiments, we derive explicit expressions of W, U and $\Psi$ for quasistatic two-fluid displacements in an imperfect Hele-Shaw cell, in the framework of the model introduced in Ref.
-Holtzman et al. (2020).
-The model considers an heterogeneous Hele-Shaw cell, subjected to an effective gravity $g_e$ in order to prevent viscous fingering during drainage (Fig. 1).
-Disorder is provided by fluctuations in capillary pressure at the fluid-fluid interface, corresponding to localized modulations in the gap thickness, b(x,y) ("defects" forming constrictions and expansions).
-Fluid displacements are driven by an external pressure $P = \rho gH$ applied at the inlet, with $\rho$ being the wetting fluid density, g the gravitational acceleration, and H the external head.
+To gain further quantitative understanding of the microscopic mechanisms for dissipation, and enable rigorous comparison with experiments, we derive explicit expressions of W, U and $\Psi$ for quasistatic two-fluid displacements in an imperfect Hele-Shaw cell, in the framework of the model introduced by Holtzman et al. (2020).
+The model considers the 2D projection of a heterogeneous Hele-Shaw cell, subjected to an effective gravity $g_e$ in order to prevent viscous fingering during drainage (Fig. 1).
+Gravity also allows investigating a wider range of pressure-saturation values than for a horizontal cell, as in the absence of heterogeneity there is no equilibrium position without gravity (Holtzman et al., 2020; Ayaz et al., 2020).

+Disorder is provided by fluctuations in capillary pressure at the fluid-fluid interface, corresponding to localized modulations in the gap thickness, b(x, y) ("defects" forming constrictions and expansions).
+Fluid displacements are driven by an external pressure $P = \rho g H$ applied at the inlet, with $\rho$ being the wetting fluid density, g the gravitational acceleration, and H the external head.
 The density of the second fluid is considered negligible (air).

-Multiphase configurations $\{\xi\}$ correspond here to metastable equilibrium interface positions, $\{h(x)\}$ .
+Multiphase configurations $\{\xi\}$ in the projected 2D model correspond to metastable equilibrium interface positions, $\{h(x)\}$ .
 For a given disorder realization, they can be resolved from the pressure balance (Holtzman et al., 2020)